 close up Photo of a grilled portobello mushroom with bruschetta topping

-It’s a fact that Lincoln has the best nose of any 7 year old I know.
+It’s a fact that my oldest child has the best nose of anyone I know.
 He can sniff out what I’m making for dinner from a mile away, and is almost always right.

 (I’m sure this has absolutely nothing to do with the fact that I tend to make the same five things over and over and over.)